Assisted suicide: Netherlands

-The Netherlands was the first country in the world to formally legalise voluntary euthanasia.
+In 2002, the Netherlands became the first country in the world to formally legalise voluntary euthanasia.
 Physician-assisted suicide is legal under the same conditions as voluntary euthanasia.
-Physician-assisted suicide became allowed under the Act of 2001 which states the specific procedures and requirements needed in order to provide such assistance.
+Physician-assisted suicide became allowed under the act approved in 2001 which became effective in 2002 and states the specific procedures and requirements needed in order to provide such assistance.
 Assisted suicide in the Netherlands follows a medical model which means that only doctors of patients who are suffering "unbearably without hope" are allowed to grant a request for an assisted suicide.
 The Netherlands allows people over the age of 12 to pursue an assisted suicide when deemed necessary.

 New Zealand

 Assisted suicide was decriminalised after a binding referendum in 2020 on New Zealand's End of Life Choice Act 2019.
-The legislation provided for a year long delay before it took effect on 6 November 2021.
+The legislation provided for a year-long delay before it took effect on 6 November 2021.
 Under Section 179 of the Crimes Act 1961, it is illegal to 'aid and abet suicide' and this will remain the case outside the framework established under the End of Life Choice Act.

 Norway

 Assisted suicide is illegal in Norway.
-It is considered as murder, and is punishable by up to 21 years imprisonment.
+It is considered murder and is punishable by up to 21 years imprisonment.

+Portugal

+The Law n.º 22/2023, of 22 May, legalized physician-assisted death, which can be done by physician-assisted suicide and euthanasia.
+Physician-assisted death can only be permitted to adults, by their own decision, who are experiencing suffering of great intensity and who have a permanent injury of extreme severity or a serious and incurable disease.

+The law is not yet in force, because the government has to regulate it first.
+It states in Article 31 that the regulation must be approved within 90 days of the publishing of the law, which would have been 23 August 2023.
+However, the regulation has not yet been approved by the government.
+According to Article 34, the law will only enter into force 30 days after the regulation is published.
+On 24 November 2023, the Ministry of Health said the regulation of the law would be the responsibility of the new government elected in the 10 March 2024 elections.